 Our employees also regularly participate in external continuing education programs, such as accredited laboratory animal science courses offered by the Federation of European Laboratory Animal Science Associations (FELASA), the American Association for Laboratory Animal Science (AALAS), the Society of Laboratory Animal Science, the Laboratory Animal Science Association (LASA) and the Interessengemeinschaft Tierpfleger (Community of Animal Technicians).

 Work with committees and associations

-Our commitment: Group-wide methodology and standards
+Our commitment: Group-wide standards

 Number of laboratory animals used for medical study purposes